boltops-tools/terraspace/README.md

 ## Features

 * [Config Structure](https://terraspace.cloud/docs/config/): A common config structure that gets materializes with the deployed module.
-Configs can be dynamically controlled keep your code DRY.
+Configs can be dynamically controlled to keep your code DRY.
 You can override the settings if needed, like for using existing backends.
 See: [Existing Backends](https://terraspace.cloud/docs/state/existing/).
 * [Generators](https://terraspace.cloud/docs/generators/): Built-in generators to quickly create the starter module.
 Focus on code instead of boilerplate structure.
 * [Tfvars](https://terraspace.cloud/docs/tfvars/): Use the same code with different tfvars to create multiple environments.
 Terraspace conventionally loads tfvars from the `tfvars` folder.
 Tfvars also support [Layering](https://terraspace.cloud/docs/tfvars/layering/).
 * [Testing](https://terraspace.cloud/docs/testing/): A testing framework that allows you to create test harnesses, deploy real-resources, and have higher confidence that your code works.